-For over twelve years the American Dysautonomia Institute has been funding research, as to dysautonomia, including at the Mayo Clinic, the National Institutes of Health, Vanderbilt Medical Center, and the Medical College of Wisconsin.
-We also work to increase disease awareness, among health care providers, to reduce the plague of long delays as to correctly diagnosing dysautonomia.
+For twenty years the American Dysautonomia Institute has been funding research, as to non-familial dysautonomia, including at the Mayo Clinic, the National Institutes of Health, Vanderbilt Medical Center, the University of Toledo Medical Center, and/or the Medical College of Wisconsin.
+We also work to increase disease awareness, among health care providers, to reduce the plague of long delays as to correctly diagnosing non-familial dysautonomia.

 Dysautonomias (forms of autonomic neuropathy) are disorders of the autonomic nervous system (ANS).
 The ANS is the part of the nervous system that controls all automatic bodily functions.
 Due to these disorders, the human body fails to properly regulate blood pressure, heart rate, temperature, vascular constriction/dilation, and blood supply to the brain.
 The results are unpredictable fainting, extremely low blood pressure, light-headedness, dizziness, problems concentrating (brain fog), headaches, fatigue, heart palpitations, exercise intolerance, insomnia, hot flashes, chills, weakness, seizures, pain, and disability.
 Yet the symptoms continue because dysautonomia affects all of the bodily systems including the digestive and urinary tracts and many more.